antony-scott/antony-scott.github.io/_posts/2025-08-13-zero-to-hero-in-imovie.markdown

   - This is useful for smoothing transitions and removing audible pops at the start or end of a voiceover.

     ![iMovie audio clip fade](/assets/imovie-audio-clip-fade.gif)

-> 🗣️ _Useful for intros, lower thirds, or adding context to silent screen recordings._

 ### **7. Pause for Voiceover**
 If you need more time to explain something in your narration, you can “pause” the action in your video by inserting a still frame.